 In addition to disinfecting, when chlorine bleach is used in washing laundry, the chemical ingredient oxidizes, helping to remove soil and organic matter.
 It generally whitens fabrics by removing dyes left by stains or general soil.
 Care should be taken to use chlorine bleach properly because it can also damage fabrics.

 Odors and general grime in our laundry can usually be removed as the detergent molecules break up the bacteria cells and soil.
 However, in certain types of water, the detergent needs a boost to work more effectively.

 Baking soda helps regulate the pH level in the washer water by keeping it from being too acidic or alkaline.
 By adding 1/2 cup of baking soda to each laundry load, detergents can work more effectively to reduce bacteria and loosen soil.

 As a natural mineral, baking soda also helps absorb odors from fabrics.
-Adding one cup of baking soda to tub of water and allowing stinky clothes to soak overnight can remove odors is less harsh on the environment than synthetic products.Continue to 5 of 5 below.
+Adding one cup of baking soda to a tub of water and allowing stinky clothes to soak overnight can remove odors and is less harsh on the environment than synthetic products.Continue to 5 of 5 below.

 05 of 05

 Distilled white vinegar has many uses as a fabric softener, odor remover, and stain remover in the laundry room.